 - An accountant offers to make a home visit to a client with a mobility impairment when usually clients would come to the accountant's premises.

-The kind of equipment or service will depend very much on the individual disabled person and what your organisation does.
-However you may be able to think in advance about some things that will help particular groups of disabled people.
+The kind of equipment or service will depend very much on the individual disabled person and what the organisation does.
+However organisations may be able to think in advance about some things that will help particular groups of disabled people.

 Technological solutions may be useful in overcoming communication barriers, but sometimes a person offering assistance will be what is needed.

-If you do provide equipment, the equipment must work and be maintained.
+If an organisation does provide equipment, the equipment must work and be maintained.
 It is also important that staff know how to use the equipment

 The duty is slightly different for associations, in relation to management of premises, and for transport services.
 These differences are explained at the end of this section of the guide.